Underline spelling errors as you write comments and strings, or check periodically in a batch mode.

 Visual Assist waits for a pause in typing before underlining so it doesn't underline unfinished words.

 Words that contain, or are followed by, special characters such as @ and <, are assumed to be part of an email address or URL and are not underlined.

 Visual Assist installs with only a U.S. English (en_US) dictionary.
 Dictionaries for other languages and dialects may be downloaded and installed.
 Visual Assist reads dictionaries in the format supported by Mozilla Firefox.

-If your locale is listed in the following table, download the zip archive that contains your dictionary(ies).
+Alternatively, for ease, if your locale is listed in the following table, download the late-2017 archive that contains your dictionary(ies).
 If you are unable to download a zip, download a txt version and rename the file(s).

-Uncompress the archive, and copy its dic and optional aff files to the \Dict subdirectory of the Visual Assist installation directory:
+- Copy the dic and optional aff files from the uncompressed archive to the \Dict subdirectory of the Visual Assist installation directory: